Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 ## Introduction

-1.- The module mlfruitandnut has four folders.
-You can change this by going to DataTables.js website and download the [latest library version](https://datatables.net/download/).
+1.- The module mlfruitandnut is using DataTables.js library.
+To download the [latest library version](https://datatables.net/download/).

 - Please, find more details here: [see image](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot4.png)